coderodde/dt/README.md

     # ... or alternatively load the zip file in case you don't have git
     ???

-    # Now run this:
+    # Now run this from the directory containing dt files:
-    ./dtinstall
+    make

     # The previous spell will create everything needed in '$HOME/.dt/' - directory.
     # Edit the '$HOME/.dt/table' - file by populating tag/path - pairs.
 For instance: